shamdasani/shamdasani.org-old/content/blog/2019-review/index.md

 ### March 2019

 #### Mom Prom
+I'd say that this event is fairly unique to my all-boys Catholic high school — prom, but with our moms!

 ![Mom Prom](momprom.JPG)

 ### April 2019

-#### Directed the largest high-school hackathon in the tri-state area
+#### Directed the largest high-school hackathon in the tri-state area: MakeSPP 2.0

 120+ students, 20+ mentors, raised $8k+ (https://makespp.com)

 ![MakeSPP](makespp.jpg)

 #### Commited to college
-I committed to the University of Michigan, Ann Arbor on April X, 2019
+I committed to the University of Michigan, Ann Arbor on April 12th, 2019.

 I was absolutely ecstatic to find out that no-one had claimed the uniqname "samay".
 Shoot me an email sometime! :) [samay@umich.edu](mailto:samay@umich.edu)